opencelium/opencelium/docs/usage/users.rst

 ##################

 Users represent directly clients of the application.
-List of users shows all user of the system including the authorized user, it has a label - *Current user.* Each element of the list display a first and a second name of the user and his email.
+List of users shows all users of the system including the authorized user.
+Each element in the grid view displays a first and a second name of the user and his email.
+The list view has an email and an assigned group.
+The current user logically cannot be deleted.

 |image0|